History of New Zealand: New Zealand Company

 The New Zealand Company was responsible for 15,500 settlers coming to New Zealand.
 Company prospectuses did not always tell the truth, and often colonists would only find out the reality once they had arrived in New Zealand.
 This private colonisation project was part of the reason that the British Colonial Office decided to speed up its plans for the annexation of New Zealand.
-Edward Gibbon Wakefield (1796–1862) exerted a far-reaching influence by helping create the New Zealand Company.
+Edward Gibbon Wakefield (1796–1862) had a far-reaching influence by helping create the New Zealand Company.
 Due to his conviction and three-year imprisonment for abducting an heiress, his role in forming the New Zealand Company was necessarily out of sight from the public.
 Wakefield's colonisation programmes were over-elaborate and operated on a much smaller scale than he hoped for, but his ideas influenced law and culture, especially his vision for the colony as the embodiment of post-Enlightenment ideals, the notion of New Zealand as a model society, and the sense of fairness in employer-employee relations.